voedger/voedger/pkg/goutils/testingu/require/README.md

 ## Check panic

-- Check that the object recovered from panic contains (or does not contains) the specified substrings
+Check that the object recovered from panic:

+- contains the specified substring
+- does not contain the specified substring
+- matches by the specified regular expression
-- Check that the object recovered from panic matches (or does not matches) by the specified regular expression
+- does not matches by the specified regular expression
+- is a error (or err's chain) that match the target error
-- Check that the error recovered from panic (or err's chain) is the target error
+- not an error or (or err's chain) that match the target error

 ### Example 1